 Once you have confirmed this page, you will be redirected to syntevo.com, where the generated access code will be displayed.
 Copy&paste this code into SmartGit's Generate API Token dialog and invoke Authenticate.
 The code will be used to create an application access token which will be used to populate the Token field.
 Finally, confirm the Add Hosting Provider dialog using Add.

 Once you have authorized SmartGit, it will show up in your GitHub Settings, section Authorized Applications.
 If you need to rerun through the Authorization process outlined above, you have to Revoke access there first and start over.

 When cloning a repository, you can select your repository from a list, instead of entering the URL.
 SmartGit will display your own (user) repositories, as well as repositories of your organization (org).

-The main window contains a light-weight GitHub integration which gives you an overview of incoming Pull Requests in the Branches view.
+The main window contains a light-weight GitHub integration which just indicates incoming pull requests in the title of the Branches view.

-Pull request operations are only available in the Log (see below).
+Detailed pull request information and operations on pull requests are only available in the Log (see below).

 In the Log window of your repository, you can interact with GitHub in following ways.